ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'We love making things happen and getting our hands dirty.
-We experiment and are willing to invest in our clients for shared upside in the future.
+        text: 'We love to make things happen and get our hands dirty.
+We treat our client’s business like our own and are willing to co-invest in projects for a shared upside in the future.
 We are also professionals who know how to go from ideas to results.'
 story_box_four:
   -
     type: heading